fracaludo/RankChem/README.md

 ## 🎥 How it works

-This project hase an interface based UI to interact with the functions.
+This project has an interface based UI to interact with the functions.
 In order to use it, go to the directory where you cloned the repository and run the following commands in your terminal:
 ```bash
 streamlit run app.py
 ```